xLevGamingx/CS2-ZE-Configs/README.md

 These are basic CS2 config files containing cvars/commands that get executed on map start.

-Some common GFL plugin cvars that you may want to adjust are listed below with their functionalities.
+Some common Lev Gaming plugin cvars that you may want to adjust are listed below with their functionalities.
 ```
 zr_infect_spawn_mz_ratio	// Ratio of all Players to Mother Zombies to be spawned at round start
 zr_infect_spawn_type 0		// Enables classic spawn for the map